golddemon1973/Resonance/README.md

     }
 }
 ```
-3. Use Visual Studio to build it, or simply use
+3. Use Visual Studio to build it, or simply run this command in your mod's directory:

 ```powershell
 dotnet build
 ```
-in your mod's directory

 4. Copy the .dll files in your bin directory
 5. Go to your Hollow Knight Folder > Mods, creates a new folder with the name of your mod and copy the .dll files there